87danielbradley/Seed/README.md

 ### Backend
   + Ruby on Rails
   + PostgreSQL
-  + BCrypt - used to create password digests with
+  + BCrypt - used to hash passwords and create password digests

 ## Features
   + Frontend to backend user authentication with hashed passwords using BCrypt